Welcome back, my aspiring cyber warriors!

 This command is also very useful in running an exploit.
 It will display all of the options that need to set before running the module.
 These options include such things as IP addresses, URI path, the port, etc. msf > show targets

 A less commonly used command is "show targets".
 Each exploit has a list of the targets it will work against.
 By using the "show targets" command, we can get a list of them.
-In this case, targeting is automatic, but some exploits have as many as 100 different targets and success will often depend upon selecting the correct one.
+In this case, targeting is automatic, but some exploits have as many as 100 different targets (different operating systems, service packs, languages, etc.) and success will often depend upon selecting the appropriate one.
 These targets can be defined by operating system, service pack and language, among other things.

 msf > info